 The Accreditation Council for Education in Nutrition and Dietetics (ACEND) is the accrediting agency for educational programs to become a Registered Dietitian Nutritionist (RDN).
-Accreditation is necessary to assure that the education and training received by students meet quality assurance standards and to ensure that students from an accredited program have been taught the same foundational knowledge requirements.
+Accreditation is necessary to ensure that the education and training received by students meet quality assurance standards and ensure that students from an accredited program have been taught the same foundational knowledge requirements.
 See the ACEND website for more details on this process.

 Also, many states regulate the practice of nutrition and dietetics profession.
 It is important that you know the requirements and implications of your future practice.